J. Bayard Clark Park & Nature Center

 Animal Feedings

-Alligators chomping, snakes swallowing and turtles snapping...come see what is for dinner at the nature center!
+Lizards chomping, snakes swallowing and turtles snapping...come see what is for dinner at the nature center!

-All ages; Wed.; 3 pm; Sat.
-(March-Oct.); 2 pm; Free
+All ages; Wed.; 3 pm; Sat.; (March-October) 2 pm; Free

 Nature Storytime

-You and your child are invited to Clark Park for an interactive storytime with the Cumberland County Public Library.
+You and your child are invited to Clark Park for an interactive story time with the Cumberland County Public Library.
 The story will be followed by themed crafts and activities.

 6-under yrs w/adult; Tues.; 1-2 pm; Free